2015 LPGA of Japan Tour

 The 2015 LPGA of Japan Tour is the 48th season of the LPGA of Japan Tour, the professional golf tour for women operated by the Ladies Professional Golfers' Association of Japan.
 The 2015 schedule includes 37 official events worth ¥3.4 billion.

+Leading money winner was Lee Bo-mee with ¥230,497,057.
+She also won the Mercedes Ranking, had the lowest scoring average and finished most often (23 times) inside the top-10.

 Schedule

 The number in parentheses after winners' names show the player's total number wins in official money individual events on the LPGA of Japan Tour, including that event.
 All tournaments are played in Japan.